nimati/FCAlertView/README.md

 # Button Actions

-To add actions to your buttons, you have to first delegate your FCAlertView with your view, and then add a helper method which will detect button touches.
+To add actions to your buttons, if you're not adding buttons with action blocks, you have to first delegate your FCAlertView with your view, and then add a helper method which will detect button touches.
 Here's how you can add an alert with buttons and perform actions:

 First add ```FCAlertViewDelegate``` to your View Controller's ```@interface``` as such: